chronicle/ingestion-scripts/recorded_future/README.md

 - Populates UDM fields to more closely align with Google SecOps best practices
 - Includes Yara-L rules to correlate threat intelligence against
 - Includes dashboards to get a global view of Recorded Future Threat intelligence in your SIEM environment

+## Prerequisites

+Before Installing the ingestion script, you must take the following steps

+- Acquire a Recorded Future API Token and place it in GCP secrets manager.
+Note the path of the secret and use it for the `RECORDED_FUTURE_SECRET` value in .env.yml
+- Acquire Google SecOps credentials from the SecOps console at SIEM Settings->Collection Agents->Ingestion Authentication File.
+Place it in GCP secrets manager and use it for the `CHRONICLE_SERVICE_ACCOUNT` value in .env.yml
+- Create (or use an existing service account) and use it's email in the `<SERVICE_ACCOUNT_EMAIL>` placeholders specified below.
+Assign the Service Account the following permissions
+    - `Cloud Functions Invoker`
+    - `Cloud Run Invoker`
+    - `Service Account User`
+    - `Secret Manager Secret Accessor`.
+Although this permission can be granted project-wide, best practice is to grant only for the two secrets created above

 ## Installation